-I saw this cake in j3ss kitch3n who adapted from Almost Bourdain.
-This cake is very similar to the orange butter cake that I learnt how to bake for the 1st time.
+I saw this cake in j3ss kitch3n and this cake is very similar to the orange butter cake that I learnt how to bake for the 1st time.

 This Sicilian Orange Cake is the famous orange cake from the once popular Café Agostini (this cafe has closed on 22 July, 2005) owned by Margie Agostini, in the heart of Sydney ’s suburb for the rich and famous, Woollahra.
 Customers have often been heard to say that “Margie’s orange cake is to die for”.

 I found this recipe on Rick Stein's Mediterranean Escape Cookbook a while ago but was surprised to find out how this recipe was linked to Australia:

 Rick Stein: "To be accurate, I suppose this cake should be known as Margie Agostini's orange cake.
 It was her signature dish at her greatly missed Caffe Agostini in Woollahra in Sydney.
 It seemed to me to be just made for Sicilian oranges.
 The recipe came from an article in the Times by Jill Dupleix, although I had eaten the cake at the cafe a few years earlier and I thought it was amazing.
 As Jill says, it has to be the richest, moistest, butteriest and yet lightest orange cake in the world."

 200g caster sugar

 4 medium eggs

 1/2tsp Rum, optional ( worth to add this ! )